The first podcast from the Palestine Festival of Literature.

 This episode was recorded between New York and Berlin on November 12th, 2025.

-Episode 8 - Yasmin Zaher & Saleem Haddad
+Episode 8 - Yasmin Zaher and Saleem Haddad on Debut Novels

 In a wide-ranging discussion the two writers compare notes on their experiences of publishing debut novels in English, how their work was packaged, presented and received - and the ways in which that diverged from their intentions when writing.